 - 24 hour assistance through the MEGT Employee Assistance Program: a confidential personal and professional development resource available to all employees and their immediate families.

-To discuss MEGT Mentoring services call 13 6963 or simply complete this form
+To discuss MEGT Mentoring services call 13 6963 or contact us

 Once an apprentice and employer have signed a Training Contract for an apprenticeship or traineeship, eligibility assessment for In-training services can be completed.

 In-training services can assist with advice and information, referral to specialist services, and access to specialist mentors.
 Where required, a mentor will complete a risk assessment and document a ‘Stay at Work Plan’ for the apprentice.

 MEGT and/or your mentor will keep in contact with useful information in person or on the phone, monitoring the apprentice’s progress and assisting in keeping them on track to get qualified.